chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 aws_iam_instance_profile
 =====================================================
-The ``aws_iam_instance_profile`` resource is a driver-specific resource used by Chef provisioning.
+The ``aws_iam_instance_profile`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``aws_iam_instance_profile`` resource to manage `an IAM instance profile <http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html>`__, An instance profile is a container for an IAM role that you can use to pass role information to an EC2 instance when the instance starts.

 Syntax
 -----------------------------------------------------